fronteradevs-utrgv/cs-mentorship-program/mentor-guides/research-guide.md

   - “peer-reviewed”‘?
   - STRUCTURE!
 - Assignment!
-  - Pick a research paper you are interested in and explain it to your mentor
+  - Pick a research paper you are interested in and explain it to your mentor!
+  - Find three research papers from different fields using any resource you want (e.g., UTRGV digital library, Google Scholar), and read their abstract, method, and conclusions to get a sense of how research in those specific fields is conducted and what it entails.

 ## Week Four: Approaching Faculty for open research positions
 - How to write an interest email to a professor